human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 **Merqury** is a reference-free suite of tools for assessing assembly quality using *k*-mers and the read set that generated that assembly.

-**Running Merqury on the yeast verkko assembly**
+**Running Merqury on the *E. coli* verkko assembly**

-Let's try this out on the yeast verkko assembly.
+Let's try this out on the *E. coli* verkko assembly.
 First we need a meryl database, so let's generate that
 ```
 cd ~
 mkdir -p day3_assembly_qc/merqury